What is a side hustle?

-I started the business that eventually became ShoeSniper.com with just $5 — because that’s what it cost to open a Google AdWords account at the time.
-(And I think it’s free now!)
+I started my original side hustle with just $5–because that’s what it cost to open a Google AdWords account at the time.
+(Now it’s free!)

 Instead of investing a lot of money, the largest side hustle investment is typically the hustler’s time.